JohnRizor/JohnRizor.github.io/README.md

 This project uses the GitHub.io feature to create a portfolio.
 The portfolio is used as a personal website that links all my projects and different website for users to view my progress with coding.

+Users will be able to view my GitHub, LinkedIn, Repl.it, Leetcodes, projects, and email me.

 The languages used in this project are:
 - CSS
 - HTML